PrimeTimeCode/wp-plugin-activation-manifest/README.md

 In the example above, `WP_ENV` is an environment variable defining the name of the environment (eg: development, staging, production).
 This environment name should match to a top-level key in the yaml file.

-Environent configuration is applied after the `global` configuration and will take precedence over it.
+Environment configuration is applied after the `global` configuration and will take precedence over it.

 That's it!